Datavault-UK/automate-dv-docs/docs/macros.md

 #### Column scoping

 The hashed column configuration in the stage macro may refer to columns which have been newly created in the derived column configuration.
-This allows you to create hashed columns using columns defined in the `derived_columns` section. configuration.
+This allows you to create hashed columns using columns defined in the `derived_columns` configuration.

 For example: